 Our industries are the innovators, the problem-solvers, the creative thinkers that turn challenges into opportunities to shape a future that’s good for Europe.
 From the renewable energy systems and smart grids essential for a low-carbon future, to the healthcare, mobility and building tech that will shape tomorrow’s smart cities: the future of our industries is inextricably linked to the future wellbeing and prosperity of the EU and its citizens.

-The technology industries represented by Orgalim cover three main branches: mechanical engineering, electrical engineering and electronics, and metal technology.
+The technology industries represented by Orgalim cover three main branches: mechanical engineering; electrical engineering, electronics and ICT; and metal technology.

 SHAPING A FUTURE THAT'S GOOD